Fudenberg-Research-Group/group-website/content/contact/contact.md

 headless: true

 # Order that this section appears on the page.
-weight: 10
+weight: 20

-title: Contact
+title:
-subtitle:
+subtitle: Contact

 content:
   # Automatically link email and phone or display as text?